 - Magnetometer (MAG)

-The Remote Sensing Package, built by LASP, will determine global characteristics of the upper atmosphere and ionosphere via remote sensing.
+The Remote Sensing Package, built by LASP, determines the global characteristics of the upper atmosphere and ionosphere via remote sensing.

 - Imaging Ultraviolet Spectrograph (IUVS)

-The Neutral Gas and Ion Mass Spectrometer (NGIMS), provided by GFSC, will measure the composition and isotopes of neutral ions.
+The Neutral Gas and Ion Mass Spectrometer (NGIMS), provided by GFSC, measures the composition and isotopes of neutral ions.